gamlj/gamlj/README.md

 General, Mixed and Generalized Models module for Jamovi

-version 0.0.7
+version 0.0.8

 <img src="docs/i1.png" class="img-responsive" alt="">

-Estimates a General Linear Model, Mixed Linear Models and Generalized Linear Models  with categorial and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, post-hoc etc.
+Estimates a General Linear Model, Mixed Linear Models and Generalized Linear Model (the latter yet to be implemented) with categorial and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, post-hoc etc.

 * Continuous and categorical independent variables